nmfrankel/RegentScores/README.md

 ## UPDATE | In Progress

-I plan to update this project and have optimize it in the future.
-Expected finish date: 1/1/2022
+I plan to update this project and optimize it in the future. **Expected finish date: 1/1/2022**

 <pre>
 ||\\   ||\\   //||||||||